Warnings issued for an unseasonable August Bank Holiday Weekend

 Aoife continued “With the bank holiday weekend, more people will be out and about and they may not expect the unseasonably wet weather and strong winds.
 Sunday will not start off too bad but don’t let that lull you into a false sense of security.
 The rain will get progressively heavier through the afternoon and evening with those southerly winds picking up, so make sure to check the forecast and any warnings for your area before heading out.”

-Yellow warnings have been issued for heavy rainfall for counties Kerry, Clare, Galway and Mayo from Sunday evening running through Monday morning.
+Yellow warnings have been issued for heavy rainfall for counties Clare, Donegal, Galway, Leitrim, Mayo and Sligo from Sunday afternoon running through Monday afternoon.

 Potential impacts: